 Honorable Mention: Dave Made a Maze

 I tend to enjoy some really bizarre films, and Dave Made a Maze, a movie about someone getting lost in a maze created inside of a cardboard box, is definitely one of them.
 The story sounds like something a child would come up with, but that level of imagination and wonder is brought to the set and creature design.
 The labyrinth in Dave Made a Maze is one of my favorite movie settings this year, and its inhabitants are equally great.
-Dave Made a Maze doesn’t have amazing writing, acting, or direction (it’s definitely all good or above though), but it is just plain fun to watch.
+The film as a whole is occasionally scary, often very funny, always quirky, and just plain fun to watch.

 Number 10: Colossal